 For the past two weeks, I’ve been battling my first nasty cold of the winter season.
 I’m surprised it took me until mid-March to catch one, considering I’m always exposed to sick students at school and at work.
 But it finally hit and it’s hitting hard: laryngitis, cough, runny nose and now a sinus infection.
 I’ve practically rubbed my nose raw from all of the tissues I’ve used in the past week!
 (I’m sporting a bright red schnoz, just like Rudolph.)
 I had to make an appointment with my orthopedic specialist in ripon since it went on for days.
 They were great.

 Even though I felt frustrated when I left the health center, I realized the doctor was right.
 I couldn’t expect my cold to be instantly cured.
 Too often, I forget that our bodies are perfectly capable of fighting off some of these illnesses, as long as we provide them with the rest, nutrients and care they require.
+For more information about Top doctors, visit doctortoyou.com site.
 Doctors can’t go handing out antibiotics at every cold they see—not only because of the antibiotic resistance that is plaguing this country, leading to ineffective medical care and weaker bodies due to the elimination of good bacteria in our system (yes, there is such a thing); but also because antibiotics can’t cure every ailment (think viruses!).
 A miracle pill simply doesn’t exist.

 Yet, taking the week “off” to recover left me feeling immensely guilty.
 Not only did I miss my presentation for a class (kind of hard to do when you have no voice), I also missed meetings with professors and had to put projects on hold.
 I felt like my health wasn’t a “good enough” reason to miss school or work because my lifestyle had convinced me that making myself a priority was selfish.
 I know people who have bragged about going to class with the flu, who have never missed a day of school despite their illnesses.
 But what does that accomplish?
 Personally, I can’t concentrate in a class when my head is throbbing and I’m blowing my nose every 2 minutes.
 Plus, I risk exposing my classmates to my cold/flu/virus, which only perpetuates the vicious cycle of sickness.